-DOC area for a wide range of red, rosé and white wines on the 223 km² Mediterranean island between Corsica and the eastern Italian mainland with the main town of Portoferraio.
-Elba is part of the Italian region Tuscany
+DOC area for a wide range of red, rosé and white wines on the 223 km² Mediterranean island between Corsica and the eastern Italian mainland with the main town Portoferraio.
+Elba belongs to the Italian region Tuscany

 (Province of Livorno).
-It was the first place of exile of the French Emperor Napoleon (1769-1821) from 1814 to 1815.
-In ancient times, here the wine had great economic importance and Pliny the Elder
+It was the first place of exile by the French Emperor Napoleon (1769-1821) from 1814 to 1815.
+In ancient times wine was of great economic importance here Pliny the Elder

 (24-79) described the island as "rich in wines".
-Until the beginning of the 20th century, around a quarter of the cultivable area was still planted with vines.
-Today there are only about 200 hectares of vineyards.
+Until the beginning of the 20th century, around a quarter of the cultivable area was planted with vines.
+Today there are only around 200 hectares of vineyards left.